luismartinezs/studio-ghibli-books/development.md

   - Do the async call with Redux.applyMiddleWare DONE
   - Pass the price with the data instead of generating it in the component DONE

-  * test that components render with Jest-react

-  - Use scss partials to import styles for each part, on separate files, into one file
+  - Use scss partials to import styles for each part, on separate files, into one file DONE
   - Add styles with scss, @each loop to generate themes

   - Use fragments instead of divs to group elements

+  * Use Routing for the different pages (may not work in github though)

+  * test that components render with Jest-react

   - If any common functionality across components, compose it in HOCs

-  - Redesign loading page >> add animation
+  - Redesign loading page >> add animation OK
-  - Redesign error page
+  - Redesign error page OK

-  * Use Routing for the different pages (may not work in github though)

   - Use component composition to prevent passing props down the componment tree